Restaurant Style Caesar Salad

 Instructions:

 To begin, De Germ Your Garlic.
-De-germing is essential to eliminate that bitter flavor in raw garlic that causes bad breath.
+De-germing is essential to eliminate that bitter flavor in raw garlic.

-Mince your garlic as fine as you can, sprinkle with kosher salt and use the side of your knife to crush the garlic into a fine paste.
+Mince the garlic, sprinkle with kosher salt, and use the side of your knife to crush the garlic into a fine paste.

-Remove your anchovies rolled in capers from the oil.
+Remove your 4 anchovies rolled with capers from the oil.
 Finely mince the fillets.

-Most recipes call for plain anchovies, I use the ones rolled with capers because I love the salty bite the capers add to the dressing.
+Most recipes call for plain anchovies, I use the ones rolled with capers because I love the salty bite they add to the dressing.

-Begin to mince the filets with the garlic so it becomes one homogenous mixture.
+Begin to mince the filets with the garlic until it forms a homogenous mixture.

-Add the anchovy and garlic mixture to a large bowl with the egg yolk.
+Add the anchovy and garlic paste to a large bowl with the egg yolk.

 It is important to use a pasteurized egg yolk while doing this.
 For safety reasons, The USDA recommends using pasteurized eggs when consuming raw eggs.

-Add the egg yolk, anchovy/garlic mixture, dijon mustard, and juice of two lemons to a large bowl.
+Add the dijon mustard, and juice of two lemons and whisk well.

 Literally, drop by drop slowly add in your EVOO.